Ghoster738/Future-Cop-MIT/README.md

 # About

 This is an __incomplete__ reimplementation attempt of Future Cop: L.A.P.D.
 Right now there is no gameplay yet.
 However, there is a map viewer which views the contents of the mission files.
 There is also a model viewer which can view the models with animations if avialable.
 There is also a MissionReader which is a pure terminal program.
-These are all terminal commands, meaning that they require Linux experence to use.
+Unforturnatly for now, the programs require using the terminal.

 ## What are these tools